sherryrich/heard-it/README.md

 ## Introduction
 HEARD|it is an Irish technology news website which encourages users to Create, Read and Shape the news with a focus on technology start-ups.
+The website is aimed at users who enjoy sharing news articles with the emphasis on Tech trends.
+Users have the ability to create, read, update and delete articles via their own profile and like and comment on articles posted by other users.

 ## Showcase